-The certification authority draws up a certificate policy for each issued certificate type and tification practice statement for each technical platform the certificate can be used on
+The certification authority draws up a certificate policy for each issued certificate type and a certification practice statement for each technical platform the certificate can be used on.

-The title of this CPS is the Certification Practice Statement for organisation certificates issued by the Population Register Centre, OID 1.2.246.517.1.10.23.2.
+The title of this CPS is the Certification Practice Statement for organisation certificates issued by the Digital and Population Data Services Agency, OID 1.2.246.517.1.10.23.2.

-This certification practice statement refers to the Certification Policy for PRC's Organisation Certificates, OID 1.2.246.517.1.10.23.
+This certification practice statement refers to the Certification Policy for DPDSA's Organisation Certificates, OID 1.2.246.517.1.10.23.